 A floating market tour in Can Tho is a gritty slice of rural life in the Mekong Delta.
 With lots of mud.
 Check out the highlights in this video and read on for more details:

 Visiting the Floating Market

-My wakeup call was 5am.
+My wakeup call was at 5 am.
 Vietnamese friends advised that the “real” floating market opens early.
 A short taxi ride from our hotel in Can Tho brought us to the dock.
 We boarded one of the first tour boats of the morning as a cloudy sunrise brightened the sky.

 The merchants’ boats are as weather-beaten as their faces.
 Long poles rising from each boat serve as signposts; the fruit dangling from the pole lets you know what each boat has to offer.
 Some of the boats are floating kitchens offering hot food.
 One by one, merchants pulled alongside the tour boats to offer their produce to tourists who were mostly interested in taking pictures.
 “I feel bad if I don’t buy something,” one visitor said.

 The smell and sound of gasoline-powered engines overwhelm your senses as you travel through the maze of rusty boats.
 Although some tours stop for breakfast in a riverside floating restaurant, our destination was a rice noodle factory.
 The Mekong Delta is the rice bowl of Vietnam, producing more than enough rice to feed the entire country with a surplus for export.
 At harvest time, large conveyors can be lowered to water level in order to transport rice directly from farmers’ boats into processing factories.
 This region was of strategic importance as a source of food for fighters in the Vietnam War.
 Read more about visiting war-related sites in this post.